nbofill/Path-Cost-Finder-Java/README.md

 Graph Project from school
 Reminders:
 1 - Project descriptions from school may have restricted the use of certain methods or code
-2 - Errors that could stem from user inputs are only resolved when specfified in project descriptions
+2 - Errors that could stem from user inputs are only resolved when specified by project descriptions